Adore (Amy Shark song)

 "Adore" is a song written and recorded by Australian singer-songwriter Amy Shark.
 It was released independently and digitally on 26 July 2016 and re-released in November 2016 after signing with Sony Music Australia.
 It received heavy airplay on Triple J and quickly gained traction with other more mainstream radio stations in early 2017.

 Shark described the track as a tribute to those that are "crushing hard", and ultimately wants to instill confidence in those who feel like they are trapped in a world of emotional turmoil.
-Speaking to Savage Thrills, Shark said "I wrote it very quickly and the second I threw my headphones on to listen back to what I had recorded through my phone I knew it was special. [it's] just one of those songs that didn’t need heaps of words".
+Speaking to Savage Thrills, Shark said "I wrote it very quickly and the second I threw my headphones on to listen back to what I had recorded through my phone I knew it was special. [it's] just one of those songs that didn't need heaps of words".

 "Adore" peaked at number 3 on the ARIA Singles Chart and was certified 4× Platinum.

 In January 2017, the song placed second in the Triple J Hottest 100, 2016.

-At the ARIA Music Awards of 2017, the song was nominated for ARIA Award for Song of the Year.
+At the ARIA Music Awards of 2017, the song was nominated for Song of the Year.

 At the APRA Music Awards of 2017 the song was also nominated for Song of the Year, and at the APRA Music Awards of 2018, it won Pop Work of the Year.

 In 2018, Shark won the prestigious Vanda & Young Global Songwriting Competition.

 At the Queensland Music Awards 2017 "Adore" won Song of the Year, Pop Song of the Year and Regional Song of the Year.
 At the Queensland Music Awards 2018 "Adore" won Highest Selling Single.

 The song was featured as background music in S4E4, "Girl's Night", of the Canadian comedy Schitt's Creek.
 It is used to emotionally punctuate the scene where Alexis realizes she is still in love with her former boyfriend.